jaymoulin/docker-jdownloader/README.md

 | `UMASK="0002"` | Defines specific rights for your downloaded files (default: undefined) - Must respect octal form (begins with 0 followed by three numbers between 0 and 7 included) (cf. https://en.wikipedia.org/wiki/Umask) |

 #### Identify
+There are 3 possibilities to give login password for MyJDownloader:
+- Declare FILE_MYJD_USER and FILE_MY_JD_PASSWORD which is used with the principle of docker secret : https://docs.docker.com/engine/swarm/secrets/#use-secrets-in-compose.
+This is the most docker way.
+- Declare MYJD_USER and MYJD_PASSWORD values which only create environment variable
-If haven't set MYJD_USER and MYJD_PASSWORD values, you can still configure an account by running (Recommended method)
+- If haven't set FILE_MYJD_USER, FILE_MY_JD_PASSWORD, MYJD_USER and MYJD_PASSWORD values, you can still configure an account by running (Recommended method because it is the most secure but not fully automatic in the docker-compose.)

 ```
 docker exec jdownloader configure email@email.com password